HarshKamalakar/python-pdf-automator/README.md

 ---

-## 🤝 Customization & Contribution
+## 🤝 Feedback & Contribution
-This automation logic is highly adaptable.
-If your workflow requires a different number of sets, alternate page ranges, or unique padding rules, the code can be easily modified to fit your exact requirements.
-Feel free to open an Issue or submit a Pull Request!
+This tool was engineered to dynamically handle almost any batch printing requirement without needing to touch the code.
+However, if you encounter a bug, or if you are a developer with an idea for a new feature (such as a loading bar or additional file formats), feel free to open an **Issue** or submit a **Pull Request**!

 <br>